ktmck678/cs411-project/README.md

 See ya in a billion.

 Edit: We have re organized this repo so that each assignment is in its own folder.
 Some of the files had to be reuploaded to do this.
-The folder called Tempus is the final code for the project.
+The folder called final_del is the final code for the project.
 However an easier way to access the project is to go to the following link: http://ec2-54-174-75-62.compute-1.amazonaws.com/index.html#home